The Way of the warrior

 If you are interested in the practice of Kenjutsu we would like to invite you to attend a trial session.
 Please feel free to contact us if you have any further questions and also before attending so we can adequately cater to your needs.

-How to start you sword practice
+How to start your sword practice.

 What does it takes to practice Kenjutsu?

-All you need is the will to work on yourself and to accept that it takes some time to learn and internalize the complex movements.
+All you need is the will to work on yourself and to accept that it takes some time to learn and internalize complex movements.
 Once you have made that decision, you will discover that exactly that challenge makes the fascination.